GWesley/auto_localize/README.md

 **NOTE**: Strings that cannot be translated are not copied over to the output directory.
 This way you get a chance to correct / modify the original string and try again.
-When used with the `-d` option, this means that it will only try and translate the missing strings (i.e. the strings that failed to translate the firs time.)
+When used with the `-d` option, this means that it will only try and translate the missing strings (i.e. the strings that failed to translate the first time.)

 ## how to specify custom path to Localizable.strings
 `python3 translate.py -f /some/path/to/Localizable.strings`